martis42/depend_on_what_you_use/README.md

   Meaning without alias resolution or macro expansion.
   Consequently, buildozer cannot work on targets which are generated inside a macro or whose name is constructed.
 - Adding missing direct dependencies is based on a heuristic and not guaranteed to find the correct dependency.
-- If you execute DWYU only on some targets and not the complete build tree, this can break the overall build.
-  For example dependency _X_ in library _A_ is unused and would be removed.
-  But a downstream user of library _A_ might transitively depend on _X_.
-  Removing the unused dependency will break the build as the downstream dependency no longer finds dependency _X_.

 # Assumptions of use